 The global tropospheric model p-TOMCAT is a three dimensional CTM derived from the original TOMCAT model initially described by Law et al. (1998).
 The model has 31 levels from the ground up to 10 hPa extending to the stratosphere, although it is mainly a tropospheric CTM.
-The resolution used in this study is 2.8° × 2.8° (T42).
-The 10 CTM takes 63 chemical species into account, of which 41 are advected, and it includes 37 photolysis, 119 bimolecular and 16 termolecular reactions.
+The resolution used in this study is $2.8^{\circ} \times 2.8^{\circ}$ (T42).
+The CTM takes 63 chemical species into account, of which 41 are advected, and it includes 37 photolysis, 119 bimolecular and 16 termolecular reactions.
 Chemistry is simulated using the atmospheric chemistry integration package ASAD (Carver et al., 1997) and is integrated with the IMPACT scheme (Carver and Stott, 1999).
-For the purposes of this study, we adopted a reduced isoprene mechanism based on Pöschl et al. (2000), as 15 implemented by Young et al. (2008).
+For the purposes of this study, we adopted a reduced isoprene mechanism based on Pöschl et al. (2000), as implemented by Young et al. (2008).
 The reaction rates for all species were updated in March 2005 according to the latest IUPAC (Atkinson et al., 2005) and other published rates.
-We also include the heterogeneous removal of N_2O_5 on sulfate aerosol following the method in the MOZART model (Tie et al., 2003a), with the addition of a more detailed calculation of the uptake coefficient based on Evans and Jacob (2005).
-Offline 20 monthly mean aerosols were taken from the GOCART model output (Chin et al., 2002).
+We also include the heterogeneous removal of N2O5 on sulfate aerosol following the method in the MOZART model (Tie et al., 2003a), with the addition of a more detailed calculation of the uptake coefficient based on Evans and Jacob (2005).
+Offline monthly mean aerosols were taken from the GOCART model output (Chin et al., 2002) to be used as input for this calculation.

 The tracer advection of the model is based on the use of the second order moment scheme of Prather (1986) forced with six-hourly meteorological analysis data from the ECMWF, which provides input for winds, temperature, pressure and humidity.
-Moist convection transport is performed using the mass flux scheme of Tiedtke (1989) and 25 a non-local vertical diffusion scheme (PBL) is used based on that developed for the

-NCAR Community Climate Models, Version 2 (Holtslag and Boville, 1993) and implemented as described by Wang et al. (1999).
+Moist convection transport is performed using the mass flux scheme of Tiedtke (1989) and a non-local vertical diffusion scheme (PBL) is used based on that developed for the NCAR Community Climate Models, Version 2 (Holtslag and Boville, 1993) and implemented as described by Wang et al. (1999).
 The wet and dry deposition schemes and their validation are described in Giannakopoulos et al. (1999).

-- For the purposes of this project, we have used annually and monthly varying emissions for industry, transport, shipping and biomass burning from the RETRO emissions database (Schultz, 2007b).
-Schultz et al. (2008) describe biomass burning emissions specifically and Pulles et al. (2006) include information about the terrestrial anthropogenic emissions produced using the TNO Emission Assessment Model (TEAM).
+For the purposes of this project, we have used annually and monthly varying emissions for industry, transport, shipping and biomass burning from the RETRO emissions database (Schultz, 2007b).
+Schultz et al. (2008) describe biomass burning emissions specifically and Pulles and van het Bolscher (2007) include information about the terrestrial anthropogenic emissions produced using the TNO Emission Assessment Model (TEAM).
 Biogenic emissions are either taken from Müller (1992) or from Lathière et al. (2006) depending on the species.
 Lightning emissions of NO_x are based on the parameterization of Price and Rind (1994) as implemented by Stockwell et al. (1999).
-The average lightning emissions for the 1996-2000 period is set to 3.9 Tg(N) yr-1.
-Methane has been fixed to a global annual 3-D field produced from an earlier long-term integration - (global burden is 4760 Tg methane).
+The average lightning emissions for the 1996-2000 period is set to $3.9 \text{ Tg}(\text{N})\text{yr}^{-1}$.
+Methane has been fixed to a global annual 3-D field produced from an earlier long-term integration (global burden is 4760 Tg methane).
 We have recently found that this methane field is too low to represent a contemporary atmosphere.
-The field now adopted (but not used in this study) has a higher global mean methane concentration (1760ppb) as is the case for other standard model studies (e.g. Stevenson et al., 2006).
-At the upper boundary, ozone, methane and NO_y are prescribed with climatological values from the Cambridge 2D-Model (Law and Pyle, 1993).
+The field now adopted (but not used in this study) has a higher global mean methane concentration (1760 ppb) as is the case for other standard model studies (e.g. Stevenson et al., 2006).
+At the upper boundary, ozone, methane and NO_v are prescribed with climatological values from the Cambridge 2D-Model (Law and Pyle, 1993).
+We note that the ECMWF re-analysis data that have been used to drive the model have been found to produce a too strong stratospheric circulation and a significantly overestimated stratosphere-troposphere exchange (Uppala et al., 2005).
+This is something that may drive biases in modelled upper tropospheric ozone.

-20 2.2 Previous photolysis treatment in p-TOMCAT
+2.2 Standard photolysis treatment in p-TOMCAT